gituliar/gituliar.github.io/_drafts/american-options-gpu.md

 ---
 layout: post
-title: Pricing Options with Finite-Diference on GPU in C++
+title: Pricing American Options on GPU
 category: note
 ---

-## --- CPU vs GPU: which is made for pricing with finite-difference ?
+## --- Made to price with finite-difference: CPU or GPU ?

 - This is the question we will answer in this post.

-- I am sure you know what CPU and GPU are.
-Let's recall some key differences:
+- Let's recall some key differences between CPU and GPU:

-  - Average GPU runs about 100x more threads than average CPU.
+  - An average GPU runs about 100x more threads than average CPU.

     Of course, GPU threads are less powerful and run at lower frequency.
 But still, a perspective of at least 10x speedup sounds very attractive.

-  - Average customer-grade GPU has 32x more computational units for single-precision than for double-precision operations.
+  - An average GPU contains FP32 and FP64 cores in a ratio of 32:1.
+In theory, this means 32x more GFLOPS simply from switching from `double` to `float`.
+Sounds too good to be true, hence worth to check.

     This is because for gaming you need mostly single-precision operations.
 For idustrial simulations single-precision is not enough.
 That's where professional GPU cards with more double-precision units are used.

-    In theory, by sacrifysing some precision  we might get 32x speed-up.
-Sounds too good to be true
-    --- worth to check.

 - These are facts I have no idea about, hence decided to run an experiment and compare on practice.

-## --- What is your benchmarking plan ?
+## --- What do you compare ?

+- American options

+  No closed-form solution, hence very practical to solve.

+  Recently a very fast and precise method for pricing American options has been developed.
+  Hence, we can compare against many examples.

-- Finite-Difference code
+- Finite-Difference method

   First of all, we need some implementation of the final-difference method.
 To avoid shortcuts, I wrote my own implementation:

   - The CPU code is written in C++

     Crank-Nikolson scheme: Matrix multiplication + Tridiagonal solver.